AaltoPML/VAI-Lab/README.md

 ### `Interact with canvas`
 Requires the user to give feedback to state-action pairs.
 It opens a tab for each interactable object in the model and either requires adding new state-action samples or to modify the existing ones.
-In the current example, the model has two interactable objects that require feedback in two forms: (1) an _angle_ for the state and for the action or (2) a tuple of _cartesian coordinates_ for the state and for the action.
+In the current example, the model has two interactable objects that require feedback in two forms: (1) an _angle_ for the state and for the action or (2) a tuple of _Cartesian coordinates_ for the state and for the action.
 It has been adapted to be able to give feedback to any number of objects.
 These, at the same time, can be either `sliding` or `rotating` objects.
-Specifically, `sliding` refers to objects that need cartesian feedback in a two dimensional space, while `rotating` refers to objects that require an angle.
-In order to give feedback, you can choose to either move the corresponding state-action pairs on the canvas or directly edit the treeview display.
+Specifically, `sliding` refers to objects that need Cartesian feedback in a two-dimensional space, while `rotating` refers to objects that require an angle.
+In order to give feedback, you can choose to either move the corresponding state-action pairs on the canvas or directly edit the tree view display.
 This last option results in an automatic update on the canvas of the state-action location.

 # Back-end

 ## Filetree structure and modularisation
-To support modularisation and maintaining the modules as plugins, they need to be independent from the rest of the file structure.
+To support modularisation and maintaining the modules as plugins, they need to be independent of the rest of the file structure.
 Each module has:
     - A root folder carrying its name (e.g. `GUI`)
     - A core script which calls the plugins (e.g. `GUI_core.py`)